Characterization of threshold functions: state of the art, some new contributions and open problems: Introduction

-One of the most fundamental questions in all these areas is to characterize which monotonic switching functions are weighted threshold.
-This problem is known in threshold logic as the linear separability problem.
-This question has also been posed in other research fields by using different, but essentially being equivalent, terminologies.
+One of the most fundamental questions in all of the above mentioned areas is to characterize which monotonic switching functions (simple games) are weighted threshold functions (weighted games).
+In threshold logic this is known as the linear separability problem.
+This question has also been posed in other research fields by using different terminologies, which are essentially equivalent.
 Three different treatments to solve this problem have been considered.

 The first consists in studying the consistency of a system of inequalities.
-Each inequality is formed by the inner product of two vectors: a non-negative integer vector of weights which represents the unknown variables and the vector formed by the subtraction of a true vector minus a false vector.
+Each inequality is formed by the inner product of two vectors: a non-negative integer vector of weights which represents the unknown variables and the vector formed by the subtraction of a true vector (winning coalition) minus a false vector (losing coalition).
 The system is formed by considering all possible subtractions of true and false vectors.
 If the switching function is a threshold function then each inequality must be positive and the system of inequalities is consistent.
-This quite natural procedure is hardly a characterization, it is only a translation.
 A theorem on the existence of solutions for systems of linear inequalities was given in~\cite{Chv83}.
-Linear programming is also a useful tool as shown in~\cite{BeMa92, KuTa13, FrKu14MSS}.
+Linear programming is also a useful tool as shown in~\cite{KuTa13, FrKu14MSS}.

 The second treatment, very close to the previous one, is a geometric approach based on the existence of a separating hyperplane that separates true vectors from false vectors.
 This procedure is elegant but not very efficient in practice.
-An use of the geometrical approach can be found in~\cite{EiLe89} and~\cite{HoZw14} for a variant of it.
+A use of the geometrical approach can be found in~\cite{EiLe89}.
+Reference \cite{HoZw14} proposes a variant of it.

-The third method is an algebraic approach based on some combinatorial features.
-The idea behind this approach lies in the consideration of exchanges among vectors and the possibility to convert some true vectors into false vectors, no matter the number of vectors involved in these exchanges.
-The early works of~\cite{Elg60} and~\cite{Cho61} reexamined for simple games in~\cite{TaZw92} are the central point of this work.
+The idea behind the third approach lies in the consideration of exchanges among vectors and the possibility to convert some true vectors into false vectors, no matter the number of vectors involved in these exchanges.
+The early works of~\cite{Elg60} and~\cite{Cho61}, reexamined for simple games in~\cite{TaZw92}, are the central point of this work.
+The class of threshold functions admits a structural characterization, the asummability property, that is both natural and elegant.
+Some of the deepest results on this subject were obtained in the area of threshold logic during two decades from the fifties to the seventies by Chow, Elgot, Gabelman and Winder, as reported by Hu~\cite{Hu65}, and continued by Muroga~\cite{Mur71} and Muroga et al.~\cite{MTT61, MTK62, MTB70}.